Bio

 Research

-• Reinforcement Learning (federated & asynchronous).
-I analyze and design RL algorithms under delayed, partial, or adversarial updates, providing non-asymptotic guarantees for reliability in distributed systems.
+• Reinforcement Learning.
+I analyze and design reinforcement learning algorithms under delayed, partial, or adversarial updates and derive non-asymptotic reliability guarantees for distributed systems.

 • Change Detection under Uncertainty.
-I develop detectors for high-dimensional and unnormalized distributions (e.g., energy-based models) that adapt to nonstationarity with provable false-alarm and detection-delay guarantees.
+I develop sequential detection methods for high-dimensional and unnormalized distributions, including energy-based models, that adapt to nonstationarity with quantifiable false-alarm and detection-delay guarantees.

-• Adversarial Robustness & Decision-Making under Uncertainty.
-I study principled risk measures and worst-case analyses to ensure dependable behavior under distribution shift and adversarial perturbations.
+• Decision-Making under Uncertainty.
+I examine principled risk measures, distributionally robust optimization, and worst-case formulations to ensure dependable performance in safety-critical and shift-sensitive settings.

 Open Positions